rvesse/airline/docs/guide/practise/index.md

 - [User Defined Aliases](aliases.html) - Describes the user defined aliases feature which provides the ability for users to extend your CLI with command aliases.
 - [Maven Plugin](maven-plugin.html) - Describes the Maven plugin that can be used to validate Airline CLIs at build time or to generate help during builds.
+- [Resource Locators](resource-locators.html) - An API used by other subsystems, e.g. User Aliases, to locate resources in an extensible and configurable manner.
 - [JDK Compatibility](jdk.html) - Describes our JDK compatibility.